Mission Garden Project

 MISSION GARDEN PROJECT

 Mission Garden is a re-creation of the Spanish Colonial walled garden that was part of Tucson’s historic San Agustin Mission.
 Located on its original site west of downtown Tucson at the corner of Mission Road and Mission Lane, the Garden features heirloom Sonoran Desert-adapted fruit orchards and vegetable gardens interpreting 4,000 years of agriculture in Tucson.

 For the Friends of Tucson’s Birthplace establishing, completing and operating Mission Garden is the first step towards creating Tucson Origins Heritage Park.

-At the turn of this century archaeological excavations at the foot of Sentinel Peak, a sacred site known as Chuk Shon by the O’odham, and now popularly known as “A” Mountain, revealed a fascinating story: this special floodplain along the Santa Cruz River represents a 4100-year history of agriculture, the longest known history of cultivation in the United States.
+At the turn of this century archaeological excavations at the foot of Sentinel Peak, a sacred site the O’odham knew as S-cuk Son (pronounced Chuk Shon), and now popularly called “A” Mountain, revealed a fascinating story: this special floodplain along the Santa Cruz River represents a 4100-year history of agriculture, the longest known history of cultivation in the United States.
 We are immensely proud of this history and believe it deserves widespread recognition.

 Friends of Tucson’s Birthplace is nonprofit 501(c)(3) organization.